Joanna (Kool & the Gang song): Background

 A romantic ballad similar to many of Kool & The Gang's later releases, the song features as its main subject the eponymous lady named Joanna.
 In the group's music video, Joanna is portrayed as the current owner of a small, roadside café named Joanna's Diner.
 The video was filmed at the Colonial Diner in Lyndhurst, New Jersey, and the Colonial sign can be seen briefly outside in the opening seconds of the video.
 Throughout the video, she serves the band members as both cook and waitress as they serenade her, and the video occasionally flashes to her younger days as a dancer at the Cotton Club in Harlem who is in love with the character portrayed by James "J.T."
 Taylor, the group's lead singer.

 Chart performance

-The song was an immediate hit, peaking at #2 in the United States for one week, behind Culture Club's "Karma Chameleon".
-Additionally, the track reached #2 in the UK as well as #1 on the U.S. R&B chart.
+The song was an immediate hit, peaking at #2 on the Billboard Hot 100 for one week, behind Culture Club's "Karma Chameleon".
+Additionally, the track reached No.2 in the UK as well as No.1 on the U.S. R&B chart.